Vollerei6/Vollerei6/README.md

 - This is Vollerei6's Github account
-- Call me as dengmo/tim677/vollerei6/v6 and more
+- Call me as Vollerei6 or TIM-677 and more
 - CSDN account has a same ID ( for CN users )
-- SJTU freshman in SEIEE ( Grade 24 )
+- SJTU freshman in Software Engineering ( Grade 24 )
 - Email: tim-677@sjtu.edu.cn